 “Feminist on the Court” is a bimonthly column giving voice to a variety of women, trans, and/or femme players (and those that support them) from around the world.
-This unscheduled post is brought to you by Sarah Danya in light of current events.
+This polo herstory is written by one of the longest-playing women on the West Coast, SF polo’s Jacki Rust.
 If you’d like to tell us your story, email email@example.com.

 The sun was beating down behind the Sound, the smell of fried fish and boggy air swilled in the Seattle evening as we gathered on the rooftop of an adult video store near Fisherman’s Wharf in 2005.
 Matt Messenger, the ring leader of this eclectic group, encouraged me to play a game, so on a Frankenbike with homemade mallet (composed of a crutch for the shaft and PVC pipe for the head) I played my first game of bicycle polo.